zhang-xuebin/argo-helm/README.md

 ## Host on GKE

-Here we distinguish two project, `HOST_PROJECT` is the GCP project which runs the ArgoCD cluster, `FLEET_PROJECT` which is the GCP project which runs the managed external cluster.
+Here we distinguish two projects, `HOST_PROJECT` is the GCP project which runs the central ArgoCD cluster, `FLEET_PROJECT` which is the GCP project which runs the managed external cluster.
 Note that these two cluster can be *different*.

 ### Set up Central Host Cluster